Craig cupid

 He and his wife Lisa, a committed public servant of Guyanese heritage, live in Smyrna with their two sons.
 Their family stays busy with school, community events, and youth sports, and Craig has volunteered for several years as a mentor and basketball coach.

-Born to parents from Trinidad and raised in Augusta, Craig credits his upbringing for his resilience, humility, and discipline.
+Born to parents from Trinidad and raised in Augusta, Craig credits his upbringing for his resilience, humility, discipline, and Democratic principles.
 Outside of campaign life, you’ll likely find him playing basketball at local courts, attending community events, and cheering on his boys from the sidelines of a basketball court.